City of Whitehorse

 Health Care and Social Assistance

-Whitehorse is named after Whitehorse Road which was named after the White Horse Inn, a tavern located in Box Hill in the late 1800s.
+The City of Whitehorse is named after Whitehorse Road , which was named after the White Horse Inn, a tavern located in Box Hill in the late 1800s.

 Location and boundaries

-The City of Whitehorse is located in Melbourne's middle eastern suburbs, between 12 and 22 kilometres east of the Melbourne CBD.
-The City of Whitehorse is bounded by the City of Manningham in the north, the Cities of Maroondah and Knox in the east, the City of Monash in the south, and the City of Boroondara in the west.
-The City's boundaries are Koonung Creek, Worrell Street, Mitcham Road, Chippewa Avenue and Mullum Mullum Creek in the north, Dampier Grove, Heatherdale Road and Dandenong Creek in the east, Highbury Road in the south, and Warrigal Road, Alexandra Crescent, Windsor Crescent, Wilson Street, York Street, Barloa Road, Carlyle Street, Carrick Street, Kinsale Crescent, Kerry Parade, Evelina Street, Winfield Road and Sweyn Street in the west.
+The City of Whitehorse is located in Melbourne's middle-eastern suburbs, between 12 and 22 kilometres east of the Melbourne CBD.
+The City of Whitehorse is bounded by the Manningham City Council area in the north, the City of Maroondah and the City of Knox in the east, the City of Monash in the south, and the City of Boroondara in the west.
+The City of Whitehorse's boundaries are Koonung Creek, Worrell Street, Mitcham Road, Chippewa Avenue and Mullum Mullum Creek in the north, Dampier Grove, Heatherdale Road and Dandenong Creek in the east, Highbury Road in the south, and Warrigal Road, Alexandra Crescent, Windsor Crescent, Wilson Street, York Street, Barloa Road, Carlyle Street, Carrick Street, Kinsale Crescent, Kerry Parade, Evelina Street, Winfield Road and Sweyn Street in the west.

 The City of Whitehorse includes the suburbs of Balwyn North (part), Blackburn, Blackburn North, Blackburn South, Box Hill, Box Hill North, Box Hill South, Burwood (part), Burwood East, Forest Hill, Mitcham, Mont Albert (part), Mont Albert North, Nunawading (part), Surrey Hills (part), Vermont (part) and Vermont South.